blockset-corp/walletkit/README.md

 ### C

 WalletKit defines a C interface, with associated C implementation, that runs on both MacOS and on Linux platforms.
-The C interface can be access through the 'foriegn function interface' offered by other languages, such as by Swift and Java.
+The C interface can be accessed through the 'foriegn function interface' offered by other languages, such as by Swift and Java.

 The C interface is located in `.../WalletKit/WalletKitCore/include`.